eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

   By default, DataReaders and DataWriters do not use any multicast locator, but it can be changed by means of this QoS.
 * |RTPSEndpointQos::remote_locator_list-api|:
   States the list of remote locators associated to the DDS Entity.
+* |RTPSEndpointQos::external_unicast_locators-api|:
+  Defines the :ref:`external_locators` to announce for the communication with this DDS Entity.
+* |RTPSEndpointQos::ignore_non_matching_locators-api|:
+  Defines whether to ignore locators received on announcements from other DDS entities when they don't match with any of the locators announced by this DDS Entity.
 * |RTPSEndpointQos::user_defined_id-api|:
   Establishes the unique identifier used for StaticEndpointDiscovery.
 * |RTPSEndpointQos::entity_id-api|: